hltk/contestlib/README.md

 cout << c << endl;
 ```

+## Coding Style

+See [STYLE.md](STYLE.md) for detailed information about the coding conventions used in this library.

 ## Testing

 This repository includes a test framework to verify the correctness of implementations.